catenarytransit/catenary-backend/src/routing_common/notes.md

 # Algorithm Overview

-The Catenary routing algorithm is based on Scalable Transfer Patterns by Hannah Bast, PhD, with GTFS Realtime integration.
+The Catenary routing algorithm is based on Transfer Patterns[1] and Scalable Transfer Patterns[2] with support for multimodal travel, additional data compression methods, and GTFS Realtime integration.

 - OSM ("road network") and transit ("transit network") data are stored as separate graphs, but linked in memory and in practice
 - Multimodality is supported through free-pathing through OSM, which will support pedestrian, cyclist, and motorist legs (anything based on the road network as opposed to transit network)